Up to 60% off sofas & mattresses — limited‑time deals.

 What should I prioritize when choosing upholstery?

 Cooling and cleaning.
-The cushion package can run warm, and the tailored seams will show lint and crumbs sooner than simpler builds.
+The cushion package can run warm, and the tailored seams show lint and crumbs sooner than simpler builds.
+If easy upkeep is the priority, compare it with the best easy-to-clean sofa category.

 Previous post